-Purple is nothing like a typical foam block mattress in which one is so much like another, they’re really hard to choose between.
+Purple is nothing like a typical foam block mattress in which one is so much like another they’re hard to choose between.
 It’s like deciding which arm you like better.

-I have a friend who bought a Purple who has read so many conflicting reviews that she hasn’t opened it yet.
-She’s afraid to and now she’s blown through her 100 day trial and can’t return it.
+I have a friend who bought a Purple one and has read so many conflicting reviews that she hasn’t opened it yet.
+She’s afraid to, and now she’s blown through her 100-day trial and can’t return it.
 I’m tempted to buy it from her because our mattress in a box that’s only a year old has developed something that looks like a tumor on the side.
-Since it was a review sample I can’t make a warranty claim, but that’s a first!
+Since it was a review sample, I can’t make a warranty claim, but that’s a first!
 I’m tempted to put another Purple on that bed.

-But don’t expect Purple to feel like other beds and don’t expect it to be soft.
+But don’t expect Purple to feel like other beds, nor expect it to be soft.
 Remember how you used to go camping and sleep on the hard ground and be just fine?
 Those days are over.
-They thing that’s soft is your middle age tolerance for a bad night’s sleep.
+The soft thing is your middle age tolerance for a bad night’s sleep.